 This is a very controversial topic.
-Some centers reported an increased incidence of Gastroesophageal Reflux Disease (GERD) after gastric sleeve surgery.
-However, other reports showed decreased incidence of GERD.
+Some centers reported an increased incidents of Gastroesophageal Reflux Disease (GERD) after gastric sleeve surgery.
+However, other reports showed decreased incidents of GERD.
 Overall, the heart burn after gastric sleeve can usually be managed with antacid medications and lifestyle changes.
 Very rarely will surgeons have to convert the gastric sleeve to the Roux-en-Y gastric bypass surgery to treat the reflux (less than 1% in most reported series).

 In our own experience, we feel that many of our patients reported decreased reflux after gastric sleeve surgery.
 From the reported literature, retained fundus (the upper part of stomach) is one of the reasons that patients develop reflux after gastric sleeve surgery.
 At UCLA, the surgeons pay meticulous attention to this part of the procedure to make sure that all the fundus of stomach is removed during the gastric sleeve surgery.